Sarah Elfreth: Early life and education

-Elfreth was raised in Barrington, New Jersey and graduated from Haddon Heights High School in 2006.
-She attended Towson University and received her BA in Political Sciences in 2010.
-In 2012, Elfreth earned her MS in Public Policy from Johns Hopkins University where she worked as a Research Assistant in the Office of Government and Community Affairs from 2010 to 2012.
-Elfreth serves as an adjunct professor for Towson University's Honors College.
+Elfreth graduated from Haddon Heights High School in 2006, and attended Towson University on scholarship, where she served as a resident assistant, submitted a thesis on how having students participate in governing boards can make them more effective, and received a Bachelor of Arts degree in political science in 2010.
+In 2012, she earned her Master of Science degree in public policy from Johns Hopkins University, where she worked as a research assistant in the Office of Government and Community Affairs from 2010 to 2012.
+Since 2019, Elfreth has taught as an adjunct professor for Towson University's Honors College.